mzxio/red/transcription/book one/Walking down the old train tracks.md

 His hand was dry, dirty.
 On my hand there’s dirt and grease now.
 Stains where he touched my shoulder.
 I smell the grease and sweat.
 A mark of hard work and friendship.

-Precious gifts in fading night.
+Precious gifts in that fading light.